Fred Liu

 Market Microstructure at the University of Edinburgh (2023)

-Society of Financial Econometrics at the National Bank of Belgium (2022)
+Society for Financial Econometrics at the National Bank of Belgium (2022)

 Can the Premium for Idiosyncratic Tail Risk be Explained By Exposures to its Common Factor?